tylerlrhodes/blog2/content/posts/music-cd-list-part1.md

 Pythong's `list` is the "better" choice for all intents.

 The linked list is the first data structure that I remember learning.
-I think it showed up in a book on C programming or something like that.
+I think it showed up in a book on C programming I read a lont time ago.
 It's not really the go to data structure for performance, but it has it's places, it's easy to code, and will work just fine for the purposes of this refactoring project.

 Python is one of those great programming languages where it's